openshift/enhancements/windows-containers/cluster-logging-windows-worker-nodes.md

 As part of this enhancement, we plan to do the following:
 * Deploy log collection infrastructure onto Windows nodes
-* Configure container runtime to use the logging infrastructure we have deployed
 * Collect node and pod logs
 * Upgrade log collection infrastructure
 * Forward logs and events from nodes and pods to log store